Films starring Will Smith reportedly put on hold after Oscars slap - NewsBreak

 The Netflix film “Fast and Loose” was already looking for a new director after David Leitch – who directed “Deadpool 2” and executive produced two John Wick movies – withdrew from the project a week before the Academy Awards, according to The Hollywood Reporter .
 After Smith slapped Rock, the movie and its search for a new director were put on pause.

 “Fast and Loose” was set to follow a criminal who lost his memory after an attack, Variety reports .
-The character is then forced to learn about his two identities, one as a wealthy crime lord and the other as an undercover CIA agent.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+The character is then forced to learn about his two identities, one as a wealthy crime lord and the other as an undercover CIA agent.Jim Carrey ‘probably’ retiring from acting: ‘I’ve done enough’

 Additionally, a source tells The Hollywood Reporter that while Smith received 40 pages of the script before the Oscars, Sony is also pausing production of “Bad Boys 4.”
 As he’d done in other films in the “Bad Boys” franchise, Smith was set to star as Mike Lowrey, IMDb shows .